 In the first design, I have used the concept of contrast and the alphabet.
 In this, I have transformed the ‘C’ of the ‘Circle’ into an actual circular shape in such a way that it represents both the elements of the shape and the alphabet.
 In order to clean up the logo and give it a clearer meaning, I have changed the color of the smaller arc which makes the ‘C’ shape more prominent.

-This step was important otherwise the observer might have confused the ‘C’ with an ‘O’.
+This step was necessary otherwise the observer might have confused the ‘C’ with an ‘O’.
 The font of this logo signifies professionalism and sophistication.

 Now we’ll move towards technology.
 Let’s assume that the company has a website and they like to stay in constant contact with their customers.
 One of my favorite symbols is the RSS feed symbol, and to meet the company’s needs you can incorporate the design of a RSS feed within the logo.
 I have done the same thing in my next design in which I played a bit with the circle and converted it to an RSS symbol.